Published: January 2021

 Work on economy, efficiency and effectiveness

-The governance statement reflects compliance with relevant guidance standards.
+- The governance statement reflects compliance with relevant guidance and standards.

 Other areas of audit interest

 - The latest National Fraud Initiative.

 - The Local Government Auditor’s Report for the year to 31 March 2020 was published on 15 December 2020.

 - COVID-19 considerations.

 - As Local Government Auditor, I have a statutory responsibility to provide an opinion on the Council’s financial statements.
 The results of my audit of the 2020-21 Statement of Accounts and my work on proper arrangements for 2020-21 are summarised in this report.

 - The legislative role for the Local Government Auditor is contained in the Local Government (Northern Ireland) Order 2005 and the Local Government (Northern Ireland) Act 2014.
 In addition, the Code of Audit Practice, published on 1 April 2021, prescribes the ways in which statutory audit functions are to be carried out.
 The Code of Audit Practice is supported further by a Statement of Responsibilities of Local Government Auditors and Local Government Bodies.
 Both of these documents are published on the NIAO website.

 - Management have specific responsibilities regarding the production of financial statements and are expected to have effective governance arrangements in place to deliver the Council’s corporate objectives.
 The publication of the financial statements is an essential means to account for the stewardship and use of public money each year.